tuananhhedspibk/terraform-associate-003/public-registry.md

 ## Requirement to publish terraform public registry

 1. Must have correspond github public repository.
-2. Repositorys name must have format `terraform-<PROVIDER>-<NAME>` - with provider can be aws or google, ... name is just a descriptive name for repository.
+2. Repositorys name must have format `terraform-<PROVIDER>-<NAME>` - with `PROVIDER` can be aws or google, ... `NAME` is just a descriptive name for repository.
 For example: `terraform-aws-ec2-instance`
 3. Module structure must be

 ```text